itsmehara/LearnAssetMgmt/AssetMastery.md

     In Simple terms Retail Clients are Individual investors needing standard financial products and advice.

 **3. Geographical Regions of Focus**

+  Financial firms like Ameriprise focus on diverse geographical regions such as North America (U.S. and Canada), Europe (U.K., Germany, France), Asia-Pacific (China, Japan, Australia), and emerging markets (Latin America, Africa, Southeast Asia).
+  Each region has unique financial opportunities and regulatory environments.
+Geographical Regions for common Assetmanagement companies are below.

   - **North America:**
     This region includes the United States and Canada, which are significant for their large and developed financial markets.